 Do you require a deposit?

-For first-time orders we need a 50% deposit to put an order into process, and the balance is due before we ship.
+We need a 50% deposit to put an order into process, and the balance is due before we ship.
 We require payment in full for stock orders.

 How can I pay?